 - Ronin Warriors started with all five heroes being sealed away.
 Mia and Yulie rescued Ryo in the second episode, and then Ryo proceeded to rescue the other four Ronins.

 - In Eraser, Kruger saves people from the mob by faking their deaths and then setting them up in the Witness Protection program, telling them that they'll owe him a favor later.
 During the film, he calls in those favors, gathering a team.

 - This is how Leia is recruited in the first Star Wars movie.
-She went from Damsel in Distress to Badass Damsel as soon as they got her out of her cell aboard the Death Star and continued to be an active member of the Rebel Alliance and Luke's team of friends.
+She went from Damsel in Distress to Action Girl as soon as they got her out of her cell aboard the Death Star and continued to be an active member of the Rebel Alliance and Luke's team of friends.